SebastianLees/soybean_condition_scraper/README.md

 This is designed to be a simple script - features like logging, advanced debugging and custom functionality are not included.

 ### Deployment
 Deployment could vary.
 The simplest deployment is just running the script manually.
-You could also crontab and a local machine (e.g. to check weekly).
+You could also crontab on a local machine (e.g. to check weekly).
 For a more robust deployment there are a couple of options:

 1) Deploy onto an AWS Lambda endpoint and schedule polling and monitoring via AWS also.
 2) Deploy onto a dedicated server / cloud based server and use celery for scheduling.
 Add logging handlers to email / txt admins in the event of ERROR or CRITICAL failure.